Free Tips for Training a Puppy

 Published Date: December 16, 2016

-Olive is a ten-week-old Jack Russell Terrier who was brought home to Omaha for the first time the day before our session.
-I worked with her guardians and their other dog, a nervous Jack Russell named Huxley a few months ago so they set up a puppy training session to make sure they got off on the right foot together.
+Olive is a ten-week-old Jack Russell Terrier.
+She came to her new home for the first time the day before our in-home session.
+I worked with her guardians a few months ago to help their other dog Huxley, a nervous Jack Russell Terrier.

 A few additional potty training secrets: